(c) 2024 PillSync.com

 11 Description

-Norepinephrine Bitartrate in Sodium Chloride Injection contains norepinephrine, a catecholamine.
+Norepinephrine Bitartrate in Sodium Chloride Injection contains the active pharmaceutical ingredient norepinephrine, a catecholamine, in the form of bitartrate salt (monohydrate).
 Norepinephrine is sometimes referred to as l-arterenol/Levarterenol or l-norepinephrine which differs from epinephrine by the absence of a methyl group on the nitrogen atom.

-Norepinephrine is sparingly soluble in water, very slightly soluble in alcohol and ether, and readily soluble in acids.
+Norepinephrine bitartrate (monohydrate) is sparingly soluble in water, very slightly soluble in alcohol and ether, and readily soluble in acids.

 Norepinephrine Bitartrate in Sodium Chloride Injection is supplied as a sterile aqueous ready to use solution in 250 mL transparent intravenous bags.
-Each mL contains the equivalent of 16, 32 or 64 micrograms of norepinephrine base supplied as 32, 64 or 128 micrograms per mL of norepinephrine bitartrate monohydrate.
-It contains sodium chloride (9 mg/mL) and may contain hydrochloric acid and/or sodium hydroxide for pH adjustment.
-It has a pH of 3.4 to 4.0.
+Each mL contains 32, 64 or 128 micrograms of norepinephrine bitartrate monohydrate, equivalent to 16, 32, or 64 micrograms of norepinephrine base, respectively.
+Each mL also contains 9 mg of Sodium Chloride USP as tonicity agent, and may contain Hydrochloric Acid NF and Sodium Hydroxide NF as pH adjusters, for the pH range of 3.4 to 4.0, in Water for Injection.

 12 Clinical Pharmacology